 Light colors like white and pale colors can reflect heat and keep you cooler than dark colors.
 Dark colors absorb light and heat which would make you hotter.

-For tips on how to select the best shorts for hiking, here are several useful guides:
+For tips on how to select the best shorts for hot weather hiking, here are our best guides:

 Clothes with Open Vents are Cooler